 6.1 The efficacy of a fumigant is evaluated at a dose that will normally produce lethal concentration of gaseous fumigant in the treated space during a specified duration of time or exposure period.
 Hence, various factors are taken into account while evaluating the efficacy of fumigation in a domestic bin.

+6.2 Dose

-6.2 Dose – Calculate the fumigant dose in bulk grain either on volume basis, that is, g/m3 or ppm.
+Calculate the fumigant dose in bulk grain either on volume basis, that is, g/m3 or ppm.

-6.2.1 Aluminium phosphide tablets at the rate of 4.2 g/m3 and EDCT mixture at the rate of 300 g/m3 may be used.
+Aluminium phosphide tablets at the rate of 4.2 g/m3 and EDCT mixture at the rate of 300 g/m3 may be used.